 - June 2021

-The fourth ministerial conference on 22 June 2021 focuses on investment and competitiveness, research and innovation, digital solutions and regional trade integration.
+The fourth ministerial conference on 22 June 2021 focused on investment and competitiveness, research and innovation, digital solutions and regional trade integration.

 Task force rural Africa

-Set up by the European Commission in 2018, Task force rural Africa (TFRA) aims to strengthen the EU-AU partnership in food and farming by advising on how best to contribute to sustainable development and job creation in Africa’s agri-food sector and rural economy.
+Set up by the European Commission in 2018, Task force rural Africa (TFRA) aimed at strengthening the EU-AU partnership in food and farming by advising on how best to contribute to sustainable development and job creation in Africa’s agri-food sector and rural economy.

 TFRA published its executive report in March 2019, setting out strategies and recommendations for the transformation of Africa’s rural areas.